One of the reasons we send little things like these flat bears!

 2. Using template trace bears on right side of fabric—leave a little space between bears.

-3. Make a bear sandwich—top fabric, quilt batting, backing fabric OR top and a thick fuzzy back that won’t need batting.
+3. Make a bear sandwich—top fabric, fat quilt batting or stuffing, backing fabric OR top and a thick fuzzy back that won’t need much batting.
+Please make them fat enough that they are fun to play with but not so fat as to impede our troops’ movement when carried in a cargo pant leg pocket.

 4. Sew on traced line.
 You may include a tag in your stitching.
 We have one you can download on www.TheHugsProject.net that is written in Arabic.
 It says, “To the children of Iraq (or Afghanistan) from the children of America”.
+Or just make a note that says, “To you from Sophia/Jason, etc.” Let the children add their name to make the gift more personal.
 We usually have school children draw on the faces.

 5. Cut bears using pinking shears or pinking rotary cutter.